zephyrproject-rtos/zephyr/doc/subsystems/shell.rst

 The Shell enables multiple subsystem to use and expose their shell interface simultaneously.

-Each subbsystem can support shell functionality dynamically by its Kconfig file, which enables or disables the shell usage for the subsystem.
+Each subsystem can support shell functionality dynamically by its Kconfig file, which enables or disables the shell usage for the subsystem.

 Using shell commands